 Read the Bible in One Year

 Susie Bliss is inviting you to read through the Bible in one year with her.
-The reading program she will be using consists of 6 readings per week (one each day).
+The reading program she is using consists of 6 readings per week (one each day).
 The seventh day is intended to be a day of contemplation, have a group meeting, or catch up if you fell behind.
 Susie, and several others, began on July 5.
 If you want to join them in this spiritual journey you can do so at any time.
 Call the church office to join up.
 [More Information]

 Sanctuary Improvement Project

 Painting all the walls with two coats of paint began on Tuesday, April 28, and took about a week.
 Once the painting was complete, new carpeting was laid.
-Insulation was also been installed in the ceiling.
+Insulation was also installed in the ceiling.
 Replacement of the front steps was the next step.
 This included a new more secure hand rail on both sides of the steps.
 We’ve been planning this project for well over a year.
 Your contributions have made this possible.
 See photos of the work that has been done.

 A Bit of Art Presented to the Church